Beyond-ML-Labs/BeyondML/README.md

 ## Feature Roadmap
 Lists of features slated for this project will be added here.

-- Working on implementing Multi-Headed Attention layers in `beyondml.pt.layers`
-- Working on creating 3-dimensional convolutional layers in both `beyondml.tflow` and `beyondml.pt`

 ## Changes

 Below are a list of additional features, bug fixes, and other changes made for each version.